Izzys-Imaginarium/tdb-lore/_posts/2024-12-07-tdb-students.md

 Star Sign: Taurus
 Blood Type: A
 Personality: stern, stoic, short responses, direct, short spoken
 Notes: Before attending Darkwick Alan was in prison for murdering Professor Dante.
+Alan's real last name is Todoroki, but it was changed to Mido when he started at Darkwick.

 ---